philippmichaelkrebs/FastLapLights/README.md

 Tap into live control unit telemetry!

 The STM32 continuously processes data from the Carrera Control Unit.
 A filtered stream of the most relevant messages is available via the UART interface.
 This gives you a powerful foundation to build custom applications and add unique behavior to your racetrack setup.
-Whether it's a mechanical 7-segment position tower or a smart pit stop prediction system, FastLapLights gives your cicuit the edge it deserves.
+Whether it's a mechanical 7-segment scoring pylon or a smart pit stop prediction system, FastLapLights gives your cicuit the edge it deserves.

 # Get Started